goshiros/Machine-Learning-Coursera/1 - Linear Regression/README.md

 # Programming Exercise 1: Linear Regression

-Implementing unregularized linear regression and gradient descent and getting to see it work on data.
+Implementing unregularized linear regression and gradient descent and getting to see it working on data.

 **Files:**\
 ex1.m - Octave/MATLAB script that steps you through the exercise\